OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 You'll also notice that we include `self` in our Python class functions.
 This is necessary so that we are always referencing the variable or function that pertains to the current object.

 Finally, you can import other modules into your self-made modules.
-In our shiftRegister class we use `onionGpio` in order to create our GPIO objects, which is made possible by importing `onionGpio`.
+In our `shiftRegister` class we use `onionGpio` in order to create our GPIO objects, which is made possible by importing the `onionGpio` module.

 <!-- // explanation of Classes
 //  - definition of Classes